Introduction

 Emulate mobile mode on BrowserStack or Google Chrome.

 The options above are only suitable for desktop devices.
-If you wish to report feedback on mobile devices and are having issues with the screenshot, consider emulating your devices using our BrowserStack integration or simulating mobile devices with Device Mode on Google Chrome.
+If you wish to report feedback on mobile devices and have issues with the screenshot, consider emulating your devices using our BrowserStack integration or simulating mobile devices with Device Mode on Google Chrome.

 Thanks to our new feature of allowing attachments in our feedback form and our feedback page, you can now take your own local screenshot and upload it directly.